B. P. WADIA’S FAMOUS STATEMENT OF RESIGNATION FROM “THE THEOSOPHICAL SOCIETY – ADYAR.”

 “directed against theological Christianity, the chief opponent of free thought.
 It contains not one word against the pure teachings of Jesus, but unsparingly denounces their debasement into pernicious ecclesiastical systems that are ruinous to men’s faith in his immortality and his God, and subversive of all moral restraint.“ [Preface to Isis Unveiled.
 Vol. II.
 1877.]

-And to-day some F.T.S. [i.e. “Fellows of the Theosophical Society”] are even teaching “forgiveness of sin” and “absolution;” Isis described apostolic succession as “a gross and palpable fraud,” but now there exists a “Theosophical Church” which with all the “pernicious ecclesiasticisms,” including “apostolic succession,” by Masters!
+And to-day some F.T.S. [i.e. “Fellows of the Theosophical Society”] are even teaching “forgiveness of sin” and “absolution;” Isis described apostolic succession as “a gross and palpable fraud,” but now there exists a “Theosophical Church” with all the “pernicious ecclesiasticisms,” including “apostolic succession,” by Masters!
 Said H.P.B.:

 “The world needs no sectarian Church, whether of Buddha, Jesus, Mahomet, Swedenborg, Calvin, or any other.
 There being but ONE Truth, man requires but one church – the Temple of God within us, walled in by matter but penetrable by any one who can find the way – the pure in heart see God.”
 [Isis Unveiled.
 Vol. II. p.
 635.]